Sunday Service and Meal

 The Street Choir has performed all over San Diego County, and their concerts have raised thousands of dollars for the arts & music therapy program at the Monarch School for children impacted by homelessness.
 The opportunity to serve others through music is a profound experience for many of our choir members

-The San Diego Street Choir practices in the sanctuary from 4:45 – 6:00 PM on Wednesday evening and in the choir room from 12:45 – 2:00 PM on Sunday afternoon.
+The San Diego Street Choir practices in the sanctuary from 4:45 – 6:00 PM on Wednesday.

 See video below.

 Every Sunday, we provide free medical screenings, consultations, and basic treatments to our homeless guests.
 Volunteer medical personnel lend their time to care for the health needs and concerns of those on the streets, many of whom would not otherwise receive medical care.

 During the rest of the week, Ladle Fellowship staff follow up with our Street Corner Care patients, accompanying them to doctor's appointments, helping them understand their paperwork and medications, coaching them through the healthcare system, and providing invaluable relational support and encouragement.
 Sometimes this intervention leads to more comprehensive care, as sick or disabled individuals finally receive the support they need to navigate the complex homeless services system.
 Bridging the gap in this way has saved lives.

 In San Diego County the number of homeless deaths has increased 91% in the last 5 years.
 One of the leading causes of homeless mortality is the lack of access to healthcare.

 In the first year of Street Corner Care

 |5||individuals with serious untreated illnesses who may have died on the streets without our intervention|

 |14||volunteers trained for homeless healthcare and street medicine|